Corporate Social Responsibility

 1. Establishment of ethical corporate management policies and programs (1) Does the company have a Board-approved ethical corporate management policy and stated in its regulations and external correspondence the ethical corporate management policy and practices, as well as the active commitment of the Board of Directors and management towards enforcement of such policy?
 (2) Does the company have mechanisms in place to assess the risk of unethical conduct, and perform regular analysis and assessment of business activities with higher risk of unethical conduct within the scope of business?
 Does the company implement programs to prevent unethical conduct based on the above and ensure the programs cover at least the matters described in Paragraph 2, Article 7 of the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies?
 (3) Does the company provide clearly the operating procedures, code of conduct, disciplinary actions, and appeal procedures in the programs against unethical conduct?
 Does the company enforce the programs above effectively and perform regular reviews and amendments? |

-V | (1) The Company has established the “Corporate Ethical Management Best Practice Principles”; it was first passed by the Board of Directors meeting on June 16, 2012, and improving and revising continuously.
+V | (1) The Company has established the “Corporate Ethical Management Best Practice Principles”; it was first passed by the Board of Directors meeting on June 16, 2012.
+The Company regularly reviews regulations and revisions every year and disclosed on the company website and MOPS, and education and training were arranged.
+The company will improving and revising continuously.
 The Principle indicates the Company’s guidance of ethical management, as well as the active commitment of the Board of Directors and management towards enforcing such policy.

 (2) The Company requests all managerial officers and all employees to not directly or indirectly receive illegal, unethical, or unreasonable gifts, treats, or illegal benefits during the commercial action process of the work scope.
-(3) The Company has established a management dedicated unit in charge of the establishment of various relevant solutions and implementation of promotion and education of the philosophy and implementation of corporate ethical management of the Company. |
+(3) The Code of Ethical Conduct, the Internal Control Systems, and the Employee Handbook of the Company have included clauses of unethical conduct; the Company reviews those regulations regularly and amends in compliance with laws in time. |

 No major difference. | |